alexanderkyoo/COS126-Final-Project/readme.txt

 Describe your project in a few sentences.

+Our project is a text-based role playing game that simulates the life of a first-year Princeton Universitty student.
+This includes social activities, assignments and exams, and some interesting events!

 Describe in detail your three features and where in your program they are implemented (e.g. starting and ending line numbers, function names, etc.).

 1.

+The Person class (called 'Player' in the proposal) is defined in Person.java.
+This class includes 5 player attributes defined as instance variables, these are: the player's health, happiness, bank, intelligence, and charisma.
+There are 11 methods defined in this class (excluding the constructor), namely: incrementHappiness(), incrementHealth(), incrementIntelligence(), incrementCharisma(), getBank(), getHealth(), getHappiness, getIntelligence(), getCharisma() and a toString and main method.
+In the main method, every function listed above is called.

+In FreshmanSim, the client for our program, a Person object is created to represent the main player, and the above functions are called as a result of the player's actions.
+For example, skipping a social event will call incrementCharisma() and the charisma variable for that player will be decreased.

 2.

+The Grades, Course and Assignment classes ("Course selection class" in the proposal), represent the course selection process, the calculation of a player's overall GPA, and the generation of assignments, Grades.java includes the definition of Grades, Course.java the definition of Course and Assignment.java the definition for Assignment.

+Grades has one instance variable, 3 static methods and a main method.
+The instance variable is an ArrayList of Assignment objects (Assignment is a class defined in Assignment.java).
+The 3 static methods are addAssignment(), scoreAssignment(), and calculateGPA().
+In the main method, every function listed above is called.

+Course has one instance variable, one constructor, one method and a main method.
+The instance variable is a string cName, that defines the AB or BSE path.
+The method is getName() and it is called in the main method.

+Assignment has 5 instance variables, a constructor, and 8 methods with a main method.
+The instance variables are assignmentType, assignmentTopic, assignmentMessage, tier, and score.
+The 8 methods consist of getter methods for each instance variable and a setScore() method.
+There is also a static generateAssignment() method.
+The main method tests all of the functions.

+In FreshmanSim, the client for our program, a Course object is initally created based on the user's preference of an AB or BSE course load.
+AB or BSE-type Assignments are then generated using generateAssignment() and shown to the user.
+A Grades object is not created as the related methods are static.
+The methods in the Grades class are used mainly on Assignment objects in the FreshmanSim client.
+For example, Grades.scoreAssignment() takes in an assignment as an argument (among other arguments) and calls setScore() (of the Assignment class) to grade the assignment based on how much time the user allocates for the assignment.

 3.

+The Event class (described by "Social Life" in the proposal) is defined in Event.java.
+It includes 5 instance variables, two constructors, 7 methods and a main method.
+The 5 instance variables are the eventMessage, the description, the cost of the event, whether or not it is a voluntary event, and the number of hours of an involuntary event.
+The constructors vary based on whether or not the event is voluntary.
+An involuntary event includes an hours argument that denotes how long the event must take.
+The remaining methods are getter and setter methods as well as an isVoluntary() method, a toString() and a generateEvent() method.
+The main method calls all of the defined method.

+In FreshmanSim, the client for our program, an Event is similar to an Assignment.
+Event objects are created at the start of every day and the user chooses whether or not to attend the event (if it is a voluntary event) based on the number of hours they commit to it.
+Skipping events decreases a player's charisma and attending an event increases charisma but costs money.
+To generate an assignment, a string is pseudo-randomly customized based on the player's charisma.